WEL Networks: Incidents

 On a particularly cold winter night in August 2021, the National Grid operator Transpower, gave an emergency instruction to WEL Networks to reduce its demand from the grid by 20%.
 This resulted in power cuts for around 18,000 WEL Networks customers.
 The demand restrictions required of WEL Networks were significantly greater than for other networks.
 Transpower subsequently admitted an error in their calculation of the required demand reduction.
 WEL Networks estimated that they would only have been required to disconnect 1,373 customers (instead of almost 18,000), if the error had not been made.
-Transpower and was eventually fined $150,000 for their part in contributing to the loss of supply to customers.
+Transpower was eventually fined $150,000 for their part in contributing to the loss of supply to customers.